 On top of this you’ll need to be rated on the specific type of aircraft you wish to fly.
 This means at least 2hrs time on the specific type aircraft is recorded in your logbook.

-In theory you could complete the flight test and air law exam within a day, however rather allow a minimum of two days for bad weather or other unforeseen obstacles.
-The more time you have the better, there is enough to do in and around Johannesburg and Cape Town once the validation process is complete.
+In theory you could complete the flight test and air law exam within a day, however rather allow a minimum of two days for poor weather or other unforeseen obstacles.
+The more time you have the better; there is an endless amount of exploration to do in and around South Africa.